Constraints on Anomalous Quartic Gauge Couplings via $\gamma\gamma$ and $Z\gamma$ Vector Boson Scattering at Muon Colliders: Dimension-8 anomalous Quartic Gauge Couplings in EFT Framework

 where the $Z$ boson is considered to decay invisibly via $Z\to\nu\bar{\nu}$.
 At high center-of-mass energies, these reactions proceed predominantly through $t$-channel electroweak boson exchange, corresponding to vector boson scattering (VBS) topologies.

-The tree-level Feynman diagrams contributing to the $\proaa$(top row) and $\proza$ (bottom row) processes are presented in Fig.~\ref{fd}.
-Both Standard Model (SM) and anomalous quartic gauge coupling (aQGC) contributions are included.
-Diagrams labeled (a) and (d) correspond to VBS-type topologies, while diagrams (b) and (e) also contain triboson production mechanisms arising from $s$-channel electroweak exchanges.
+The tree-level Feynman diagrams of the signal $\proaa$(top row) and $\proza$ (bottom row) processes including anomalous quartic gauge coupling (aQGC) contributions are presented in Fig.~\ref{fd}.
+Diagrams labeled (a) and (b) correspond to VBS-type topologies, while diagrams (c) and (d) also contain triboson production mechanisms arising from $s$-channel electroweak exchanges.
 The red dots indicate the presence of effective quartic gauge vertices induced by dimension-8 operators.
 For the $\proaa$ process, these anomalous interactions involve $\gamma\gamma\gamma\gamma$, $ZZ\gamma\gamma$, and $Z\gamma\gamma\gamma$ vertices.
 Similarly, for the $\proza$ process, the relevant quartic structures include $ZZZ\gamma$, $ZZ\gamma\gamma$, and $Z\gamma\gamma\gamma$ interactions.
-The remaining diagrams, denoted by (c–f), correspond to the purely SM contributions leading to the same visible final states.

 The presence of these effective quartic vertices directly reflects the contributions of higher-dimensional operators in the EFT expansion, which modify the neutral gauge boson self-interactions without altering triple gauge couplings at leading order.